 How People Can Find Out About an Extreme Risk Protection Order

 Licensed gun dealers, must run a NICS check on a buyer.
-This background check will reveal those who have been limited by court order from possessing a firearm.
+This background check will reveal who has been prohibited from possessing a firearm.
 But what if you aren't concerned about buying a gun at all?
 What if you're concerned about school or an employment background check?

 Anyone can easily find out about an Extreme Risk Protection Order.
 The extreme risk protection order case can be found at the Washington State Courts website by a simple name search.
-A person's court cases will pop up.
-Click on the case number and the Extreme Risk Protection Order proceeding is there.
-With the case number, anyone can go look up the court file and see the documents filed with the court and exactly what was alleged.
+A person's court cases will appear.

-Petitions for ERPOs do not contain flattering stories or complete pictures of a respondent.
-The petitions set forth the detailed reasons why the petitioner believes the respondent is a substantial danger to self or others.
+Petitions for ERPOs do not contain flattering stories.
+The petitions focus on details and reasons why the petitioner believes the respondent is a substantial danger to self or others.
 These details are often not true.
 With an Extreme Risk Protection Order attorney, a true picture can be put into court.

 Avoiding An Extreme Risk Protection Order

 - You have a right to a hearing and a neutral judge.

 - You have a right to have a judge listen to the evidence and make a decision.

 - You have a right to present evidence.

 - The Petitioner must prove that you are a substantial danger to yourself or others.

 - The judge must consider legal factors like history of violence, history of protection orders, mental illness, to name a few must be considered.